Deterministic Suffix-reading Automata: Comparison with DFA and DGA

 We now state the final result of this section, which summarizes the size comparison between DSAs, DFAs, DGAs.
 For the comparison to DFAs, we use the fact that every DSA of size $k$ can be converted to its tracking DFA, which has atmost $2k$ states.
 Therefore, size of the tracking DFA is bounded by $2k$ (states) $ + 2k \cdot |\Sigma|$ (edges) $ + 2k \cdot |\Sigma|$ (label length), which comes to $2k ( 1+ 2|\Sigma|)$.

-\begin{restatable}{theorem}{comparison} For a regular language $L$, let $n_F^{cmp}, n_F^{trim}, n_G^{trim}, n_S$ denote the size of the minimal complete DFA, minimal trim DFA, minimal trim DGA and minimal DSA respectively, where size is counted as the sum of the number of states, edges and length of edge labels, in all the automata.
-We have: \begin{enumerate} \item $\dfrac{n_F^{cmp}}{2 (1 + 2|\Sigma|)} \le n_S \le n_F^{cmp}$ \item no relation between $n_S$ and $n_F^{trim}, n_G^{trim}$: there is a language for which $n_S$ is the smallest, and another language for which $n_S$ is the largest of the three. \end{enumerate}
+For a regular language $L$, let $n_F^{cmp}(L), n_F^{trim}(L), n_G^{trim}(L), n_S(L)$ denote the size of the minimal complete DFA, minimal trim DFA, minimal trim DGA and minimal DSA respectively, where size is counted as the sum of the number of states, edges and length of edge labels, in all the automata.